cibernox/ember-power-select-with-fallback/README.md

 * Support passing a promise that resolves to a collection as `options`.
 The component should be disabled until that promise resolves.

-* Fallback placeholder as a disabled option in the first position of the select.

 * Fallback multiple select too.